johannschopplich/unlazy/docs/integrations/vue.md

 # `@unlazy/vue`

-Since unlazy is framework-agnostic, integrating it into your Vue app is fairly easy.
+unlazy is not only framework-agnostic, but also provides a Vue component that you can use in your Vue application.

 ## Installation